bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 * Gallery_: interactive examples with source code
 * `Developer guide`_: instructions for contributing to Bokeh

-Sphinx generates each of those elements from reStructuredText (ReST) files.
+Sphinx generates each of those elements from reStructuredText (.rst) files.
 To edit any of those elements, open the corresponding ReST source file in the ``sphinx/source/docs`` folder of the Bokeh source tree.